AIVU2026/TextMining-project/README.md

     jupyter notebook
     ```
 2.  **Open the notebooks:**
-    * `SentimentCodeHasan.ipynb`: This notebook likely contains the main sentiment analysis workflow, including data loading, preprocessing, model training, and evaluation.
+    * `SentimentCodeHasan.ipynb`: Contains the main sentiment analysis workflow, covering data loading, preprocessing, model training, and evaluation.
-    * `Setimental analysis-SVM.ipynb`: This notebook specifically focuses on implementing and evaluating a Support Vector Machine (SVM) model for sentiment classification.
+    * `Setimental analysis-SVM.ipynb`: Specifically focuses on implementing and evaluating a Support Vector Machine (SVM) model for sentiment classification.
+    * `NERC CODE.ipynb`: Demonstrates Named Entity Recognition and Classification, possibly using a spaCy baseline and suggesting a Hugging Face model for comparison.
+    * `Topic_Classification_for_Report.ipynb`: Implements and evaluates a Topic Classification model.

-Follow the instructions and code cells within the notebooks to run the sentiment analysis experiments.
+Follow the instructions and code cells within the notebooks to run the analyses and experiments for each NLP task.
 You can modify the code to experiment with different models, features, or datasets.

 ### Datasets